denvned/isomorphic-relay/README.md

 ```

 On page load **in the browser**, create an instance of `Relay.Environment`, inject an Relay network
 layer to it.
-Then inject the prepared data using `IsomorphicRelay.injectPreparedData`, and render
+Then inject the prepared data using `IsomorphicRelay.injectPreparedData`, prepare
+initial render using `IsomorphicRelay.prepareInitialRender`, and render React using
-React using `IsomorphicRelay.Renderer` in place of `Relay.Renderer` (pass `props` returned by
+`IsomorphicRelay.Renderer` in place of `Relay.Renderer` (pass `props` returned by
-`IsomorphicRelay.injectPreparedData`):
+`IsomorphicRelay.prepareInitialRender`):
 ```javascript
 import IsomorphicRelay from 'isomorphic-relay';